paulocerez/lanch-partner-dashboard/README.md

 # LANCH Partner Dashboard

 The partner dashboard enables LANCH partners to track their most important operations metrics by accessing data from LANCH's data warehouse and other sources.
-Features include:

-## ✨ Features

-- Tracking most important sales and cost metrics
-- Insights on LANCH's marketing measures
-- ...
+It displays them in an easy-to-access way using cards and graphs, separating between different platforms.

 </div>